alesh-hub/SAR_teamTen/TO_DO.md

 - modifying the preprocessing functions to work with tensors and gpu

+### Idea: keep each model in paper_replication and project_extension, create "backbone" folder in both to keep data_module, and custom_transforms

 ## PAPER REPLICATION

 - fare data_module per paper replication -> RUNNARE SUBITO SENZA SPLIT + TUTTE AUGMENTATIONS + NO NORMALIZE: